jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 If you **IDENTIFY** as something **HARMFUL** plz dni if you can uhm thanks !!!!! ◝(ᵔᗜᵔ)◜

-**MY CLOSE FRIENDS** ,, Morning , Arthur , Pastelchocolate , Ryls , R3AL1TY , 2017 / Inversaldamage 💝
+**MY CLOSE FRIENDS** ,, Morning , Arthur , Pastelchocolate , Ryls , R3AL1TY , Inversaldamage 💝

+**FRUEQUENT** mood swings , I might ignore you for days on end or just go completely silent whenever I feel upset or down

 thats all you need to know okay bye . .
 I said BYE FUCK OFF